matthewkellyng/encrypted-todo/README.md

-# React + TypeScript + Vite
+# Encrypted todo App

 [![Commitizen friendly](https://img.shields.io/badge/commitizen-friendly-brightgreen.svg)](http://commitizen.github.io/cz-cli/)

-This is a default template customised to include some basic tools that I find helpful.
-Feel free to use it as you see fit.
+Want a todo app that doesn't spy on you?
+Want the ability to share todos with other users without giving some company access to your private todo list?
+Then this is the todo app for you.
+Intended to:

+- feel great to use
+- keep your data private
+- work offline
+- allow sharing of lists between users

-## TODO
+## Road map:

+- [ ] Setup etebase
-- [ ] Add fleshed out readme page describing the tooling
+- [ ] Setup login page
-- [ ] Add cspell (eslint) plugin
+- [ ] Setup local sqlite etebase instance for dev
-- [ ] Add stand alone cspell for spell checking git messages
+- [ ] Setup todo page
-- [x] Add husky and commit lint
-- [x] Add vitest for testing
-- [x] Add tailwind
+- [ ] Add due by date
-- [x] Add commitizen with commit lint adapter to maintain one shared config
+- [ ] Setup multiple lists
+- [ ] Allow sorting
-- [ ] Potential add msw?
+- [ ] Add favourites
-- [ ] Add dependabot or renovate or some dependency updating manager
+- [ ] Add work offline capacity
-- [ ] Add release-it or some sort of conventional commits release tool
+- [ ] Add list sharing